Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

     _Adding a folder_

-1. Add a file named index.html to the src folder and insert the following statements:
+1. Add a file named index.html to the "src" folder and insert the following statements:

 	```html
 <!DOCTYPE html>